fm-sys/firefox-workspaces/README.md

-# A Workspace Manager Extension for Firefox
+# Workspaces - _a beautiful workspace manager for Firefox_

 Let's group your tabs into workspaces to navigate through tabs more efficiently.